JosephRana11/Library-Management-System/API Documentation.md

 ﻿# REST API Documentation for the Library Backend System

+<p>Update/Delete features are protected api routes only acessiable to staff/admin accounts.

-<p>* To access admin/staff account use username "admin" and password "admin".
+   * To access admin/staff account use username "admin" and password "admin".
 You can also create a new staff/admin account by running the following command in the terminal.</p>

 ```
 python manage.py createsuperuser